warmist/scripts/docs/forbid.rst

     :tags: fort productivity items

 List forbidden items, forbid all items on the map, or forbid unreachable items.
-Forbidding unreachable items checks any of your citizens can walk to the item.
+Forbidding unreachable items checks if any of your citizens can walk to the item.

 Usage
 -----